 1. Lack of Preparation

-There’s a reason why the Boy Scouts’ motto is, “Be prepared.”
-A little bit of planning and forethought at the start of your migration can prevent a whole lot of hassle down the line.
-Happily, you can avoid this cloud migration pitfall with a simple cloud readiness assessment.
+There’s a reason why the Boy Scouts’ motto is “Be prepared.”
+Planning and forethought at the start of your migration can prevent much hassle.
+You can avoid this cloud migration pitfall with a simple cloud readiness assessment.

 Take the time to understand how your teams use critical apps.
-Examine workloads to find good candidates for migration.
-Determine the reasons you want to move to the cloud and what your goals are for cloud migration.
-This will help you identify where to start your cloud migration and which operations might need a little additional preparation before you get started.
-A cloud readiness assessment can also help you make a business case for cloud migration — if that’s a consideration for you.
+Examine workloads to find suitable candidates for migration.
+Determine the reasons you want to move to the cloud and your goals for cloud migration.
+This will help you identify where to start your cloud migration and which operations might need a bit of additional preparation before you get started.
+A cloud readiness assessment can also help you make a business case for cloud migration — if that’s your consideration.

 2. Underestimating Costs

-Migration projects require adequate time, budget and resources to succeed.
+Migration projects require adequate time, budget, and resources to succeed.
 Cost-cutting is a common benefit of cloud migration, but that doesn’t mean there won’t be upfront costs you’ll have to deal with.
-Underestimating those costs can be a serious cloud migration pitfall.
+Underestimating those costs can be a severe cloud migration pitfall.

 And the costs of migration aren’t just financial.
-Moving data, applications and systems to an entirely new environment will take time and inevitably come with a bit of a learning curve.
-Ensure your migration plan includes budgeting adequate time for the move itself and letting your staff adapt to the new system.
+Moving data, applications, and systems to an entirely new environment will take time and inevitably come with a learning curve.
+Ensure your migration plan includes budgeting adequate time for the move and letting your staff adapt to the new system.
 If internal teams are involved in the architecture or migration plans, remember this work will take them away from other projects.

 3. Inadequate Training

-Cloud migration pitfalls can sometimes occur after the migration has actually taken place.
+Cloud migration pitfalls can sometimes occur after the migration has taken place.
 Your cloud environment may require adaptation of some processes.
-If your staff are not adequately trained in new workflows, you may find they improvise solutions that ultimately decrease efficiency instead of increasing it.
+If your staff are not adequately trained in new workflows, they may improvise solutions that ultimately decrease efficiency instead of increasing it.

 At the very least, all your IT staff should be trained to ensure you maximize the benefits of your investment in the cloud once the migration is complete.
 Ideally, all staff will receive at least some training to understand the goals of your cloud migration and how it will affect their workflows or responsibilities.
 Inadequate training can seriously derail the progress you’ve made with your cloud transition.